ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_inverter_adapter/uz_inverter_adapter.rst

 10. For reading signals and states of the ip-core use the function ``uz_inverter_adapter_get_outputs`` which updates the states and returns them in the form of a ``uz_inverter_adapter_outputs_t`` struct.
-This way you can get the states out of the driver e.g. for assigning them into the ``Global_Data`` struct.
+This way you can get the states of the status signals of the driver e.g. for assigning them into the ``Global_Data`` struct.

 .. code-block:: c
  :caption: Example usage of uz_inverter_adapter_get_outputs function